cs-txst/cs4337-fall2025/README.md

-# Repository of code examples given in TXST CS 4337 - Fall 2025
+# Repository of code examples given in TXST CS 4337 - Intro to Computer Vision - Fall 2025